micro-lc/micro-lc/README.md

 ### Start the project

-In order to try `microlc` on your machine with mocked configurations, you have to execute only the `dev` script, using the following command:
+In order to try `micro-lc` on your machine with mocked configurations, you have to execute only the `dev` script, using the following command:

 ```shell
 yarn dev